-|Size:||Sleeps up to 6, 3 bedrooms|
+|Size||Sleeps up to 7, 3 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Internet access, DVD player, Sea view|
+|Luxuries||Internet access, DVD player, Sea view|

-|General:||Central heating, TV, CD player, Satellite TV, Wi-fi available|
+|General||Central heating, TV, CD player, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (2), Double beds (2), Cots (1), Dining seating for 6, Lounge seats for 6|
+|Furniture||Single beds (2), Double beds (2), Cots (1), Dining seats for 6, Lounge seats for 6|